 In this example, we show the push authentication method.

-- In an SSH client, connect to Linux server.
+- In an SSH client, connect to the Linux server.

 - Approve the authentication request that is sent to your mobile device.